 Workplace discrimination is:

-- Being denied a reasonable accommodation that you need because of your religion (including what you wear) or disability (including temporary accommodations for pregnancy)
+- Being denied a reasonable accommodation that you need because of your religion (including what you wear) or disability (including temporary accommodations for pregnancy); or

 How long you worked there also doesn’t matter.
 But more time on a job lets you take better notes on how you were treated.